peppersec/thunder_bridge/deployment/README.md

 # Deploying
 For all Bridge parts you have to have [Docker](https://www.docker.com/) installed on the host.
+You can use docker with remote access for convenience.

 ## Contracts